- Kazakh Soviet Socialist Republic

 - country in W Asia: became independent upon the breakup of the U.S.S.R.
 (1991): 1,049,155 sq mi (2,717,301 sq km); pop.
 16,464,000; cap.
 Astana: formerly, Kazakh Soviet Socialist Republic

 A country of west-central Asia south of Russia and northeast of the Caspian Sea.
-The original Turkic inhabitants were overrun by the Mongols in the 13th century and ruled by various khanates until the Russian conquest of 1730 to 1853.
-The region became an autonomous republic of the USSR in 1920 and was a constituent republic from 1936 to 1991, when it gained its independence.
-Astana is the capital and Almaty the largest city.
-Population: 15,300,000.
+The original Turkic inhabitants were overrun by the Mongols in the 1200s and ruled by various khanates until the Russian conquest of 1730 to 1863.
+The region was incorporated into the USSR in 1920 and was named the Kazakh Soviet Socialist Republic from 1936 to 1991, when it gained its independence.
+Astana is the capital, and Almaty is the largest city.